sota1235/FizzBuzz/README.md

 # FizzBuzz

-* FizzBuzz programm written by some programming languge.
+* FizzBuzz programm written by some programming languges.